 - Women planning to get pregnant are at an increased risk of delivering babies with FAS if they continue to drink after they stop using contraceptives.
 That’s because many women don’t realize they are pregnant till several weeks or a few months have elapsed from the time they conceived.

-What is the best way to prevent Fetal Alcohol Syndrome?
+What is the best way to Prevent Fetal Alcohol Syndrome?

 The best way to prevent fetal alcohol syndrome is to avoid consuming any alcoholic beverages during the period of pregnancy.
 Even a single drink can be dangerous to the developing organs of the baby.
 Women who are trying to get pregnant should stop drinking immediately, as excessive drinking during the early phases of pregnancy can be dangerous.
+Consider giving up alcohol during your childbearing years.
+If you are having unprotected sex, the chance of an unplanned pregnancy rises as does your risk of drinking before you are aware of your pregnancy.
+If you have an existing alcohol problem, it is important to seek help before you become pregnant.

 FAS sets a child up for a life of challenges and adversities for no fault of his.
 FAS not only causes physical birth defects but also impairs the child mentally.
 Prenatal exposure to alcohol damages the central nervous system, so the child suffers from cognitive deficits, emotional shortcomings, behavioral maladjustments, and psychotic disorders.
 Fortunately, early diagnosis and prompt interventional treatment can manage and even reverse some symptoms and help a child learn the life skills necessary to function independently in life and reach full potential.